sheetwork init

 project with minimal effort.
 It takes care of setting up the following:

-your project folder (along with the file and some useful defaults)
+your project folder (along with the

-this means creating a ~/.sheetwork
+this means creating a

-and creating a file where you can declare your profiles and database credentials.
+file where you can declare your profiles and database credentials.

 sheetwork init